opening thumbnail.jpg

 Photographs of British Algae: Cyanotype Imperfections

-“In 2012, I found a piece of material in a rock pool that changed my life.
-Mistaking this moving piece of cloth for seaweed, started the recovery of synthetic clothing from around the coastline of Britain for the next ten years”.
+“In 2012, mistaking a moving piece of material for seaweed in a rock pool highlighted the problem of fast fashion, which started my recovery of synthetic clothing from around the coastline of Britain over the next ten years.”

 Two hundred and two ‘specimens’ of clothing and garments recovered from one hundred and twenty-one beaches mimic different species of marine algae, with the intention to raise awareness about the over consumption of synthetic plastic clothing also referred to as ‘fast fashion’, which is currently having the greatest impact on global climate change.